America boasts some of the best outdoor spaces for hiking in the world and we share our Top Seven States for it in this article!

 Surprise surprise we are on the East Coast finally!
 Maine has the 100 Miles of Wilderness on the Appalachian Trail, the conclusion of the AT in Baxter State Park with the low elevation but very imposing and strenuous Mt Katahdin, and Acadia National Park is where the most average photographer gets to look like a genius!

-The elevation isn’t as high as some of the states out West but the woods, lake trails, and smaller mountain trails of Maine will have any Pacific Northwest lover feeling like they are back at home on the Eastern seaboard!
+The elevation isn’t as high as some of the states out West.
+But the woods, lake trails, and smaller mountain trails of Maine will have any Pacific Northwest lover feeling like they are back at home on the Eastern seaboard!

 Idaho